All-Pumps brand logo in red and full color

 ASPIR Side Channel Pump

 The Inoxpa ASPIR pumps are self-priming, sanitary side-channel units suitable for the food-processing, pharmaceutical and chemical industries.
 They are known for their outstanding gas-handling capabilities, allowing for the smooth transfer of liquids with up to 50% air or gas content.
-While the primary function of these pumps is for CIP return, they can also be used in wine, oil, syrups, and volatile products, as well as fluids with temperatures close to boiling point.

 • Casing manufactured with cold-formed plat